Ramadan is a time for Muslims to focus on self-discipline, motivation, and acts of charity.

 If you chew gum or drink even a sip of water, then you start over the next day.
-To make up for the days you didn’t fast, you can either do it later in the year or give food to a needy or a poor person for every day that you missed fasting.
+To make up for the days you didn’t fast, you can either opt to do it later in the year or give food to a needy or a poor person for every day that you missed fasting.

 9. Negative thoughts.